Exiv1017/Portfolio/README.md

 ```

 ## Customize
-- Edit text and sections in `index.html`.
+- Edit text/content in `index.html` (About, Projects, Skills, Certifications, Contact).
-- Tweak colors and layout in `styles.css`.
+- Colors/spacing/components in `styles.css`.
-- Adjust behavior in `script.js`.
+- Behavior (carousels, form) in `script.js`.
+- Replace `Resume-Lacsi.pdf` and/or `CV-Lacsi.pdf` to update downloads (keep filenames or update the hrefs in `index.html`).

-## Notes
+## Contact
-- The contact form uses a `mailto:` link to open your email client.
-For real submissions, connect it to a backend or a service like Formspree.
+Email: hanzlacsi@gmail.com

+The contact form sends via FormSubmit.
+On first submission, confirm the activation email from FormSubmit to start receiving messages.